shixingxing/Duix-Mobile/README_en.md

 https://github.com/user-attachments/assets/cee993d6-f6ab-40d8-a52b-ae9e8064247b

-# 🚀🚀🚀 Duix-Mobile — The Best Real-time Interactive Digital Human Solution for Mobile Devices
+# 🚀🚀🚀 Duix Mobile — The Best Real-time Interactive Digital Human Solution for Mobile Devices

 **📱 Cross-platform support: iOS / Android / Tablet / Automotive / VR / IoT / Large Screen Interaction, etc.**

-## 😎 What is Duix-Mobile?
+## 😎 What is Duix Mobile?

-Duix-Mobile, open-sourced by GuijiAI, is a **real-time conversational digital human SDK that can be deployed on mobile phones or embedded screens**.
+Duix Mobile, open-sourced by GuijiAI, is a **real-time conversational digital human SDK that can be deployed on mobile phones or embedded screens**.

 Developers can easily integrate their own or third-party Large Language Models (LLM), Automatic Speech Recognition (ASR), and Text-to-Speech (TTS) services to quickly build digital human interfaces that can naturally converse with users.

-Duix-Mobile supports one-click cross-platform deployment (Android/iOS), has a low learning curve, and is suitable for various application scenarios such as intelligent customer service, virtual doctors, virtual lawyers, virtual companionship, and virtual teaching.
+Duix Mobile supports one-click cross-platform deployment (Android/iOS), has a low learning curve, and is suitable for various application scenarios such as intelligent customer service, virtual doctors, virtual lawyers, virtual companionship, and virtual teaching.

 Start building your own interactive digital human now and significantly boost your product performance!

 ## 🤩 Application Scenarios

-- Duix-Mobile supports various practical application scenarios across Android/iOS/Pad/large screen devices;
+- Duix Mobile supports various practical application scenarios across Android/iOS/Pad/large screen devices;
 - Significantly enhance your product performance and boost your revenue levels.

 ![](./res/example.png)